MIKALJI/Mikalji/README.md

 * **Minors IWC/IWEC as I'm 18+**
 * **KR and English Only**
 * **Please do not Copy my ponies or Inspo hard on them**
+* **If I'm doing something and it bothers you.
+Tell me.
+I can't read minds or body language over a device.
+I wish I could.**

 <p align="center">
  <img src="https://github.com/user-attachments/assets/caab8398-7db4-4dbf-bd9a-4470a148d6e0"/>